Frowley95/VersionNumberHosting/README.md

 # Version Number
 Keep track of the newest version of a custom game client, hosted for a static url.
-Compares users built-in client version with the version supplied here (latest version).
+Compares user's built-in client version with the version supplied here (latest version).
+Displays change-log as well.